enricoros/fotowall/README.markdown

 - qmake  (or qmake-qt4 if your system is weird)
 - make   (or nmake, if you're on windows)

-The executable will be built and you can start Enjoying Fotowall! ;-)
+The executable will be built and you can start enjoying Fotowall! ;-)

-### Notes for the Windows Download

-You must have the Microsoft Visual Studio 2008 Redistributable package (1.7MB) installed in your system, otherwise you will get an error.
-Click [here](http://www.microsoft.com/downloads/details.aspx?familyid=9B2DA534-3E03-4391-8A4D-074B9F2BC1BF) for downloading the file.

 Old News